As a new parent, buying one of the best baby bottles is going to be at the top of your priority list.

 Try them both out and see which works best for you and your baby or you can alternate sitting and standing.

-To start, hold the baby up on your chest, so the baby is facing toward you with your arm tucked under the baby’s bottom for support.
+To start, hold the baby up on your chest, so the baby is facing toward you with and tuck your arm under the baby’s bottom for support.

 You’ll want to put a burping cloth over your shoulder in case the baby spits up.
 Use your dominant hand to gently but firmly pat your baby’s back between the shoulders working your way up and down.